 The entry points for regenerative agriculture will vary by agroecology: Semiarid ecologies will emphasize the use of mulches to retain soil moisture and build soil organic carbon; sub-humid ecologies will emphasize the partitioning of residue between mulch and fodder; while humid ecologies have more options that will focus on storage and accessing structured markets.
-AGRA has early results of RA in Kenya with farmers adopting some of the technologies practices, including mulching, soil and water conservation, tillage systems - minimum tillage, basins, zai pits, organic manure, fertilizer- micro-dosing, agroforestry, cover cropping, Intercropping, crop rotation, composting, livestock interaction data.
+AGRA has early results of RA in Kenya with farmers adopting some of the technologies practices, including mulching, soil and water conservation, tillage systems - minimum tillage, basins, zai pits, organic manure, fertilizer- microdosing, agroforestry, cover cropping, Intercropping, crop rotation, composting, livestock interaction

+Strategic foresight is a systematic means to explore plausible futures using both qualitative and quantitative data.
 It allows decision-makers to make effective decisions factoring in the future under various drivers including climate and policy changes.
 It also allows us to explore and factor a large number of scenarios and evaluate the outcomes which will affect investment planning.
 It enables us to systematically understand how agriculture systems might respond differently over space and time relative to different pressures or interventions.
 For it to work, the focus must be on integrated systems; it assumes all things especially policies remain equal.
 In AGRA, the three business lines/systems (seeds, sustainable farming and inclusive markets and trade) are integrated and considered as a whole and are enhanced by policy and state capacity system.